kenrii/Tweet.ai/README.md

 # Tweet.ai
-Search topics on Twitter and see what others think about it.
+Search your favorite topics on Twitter and see what others think about it.
+Analyses the polarity of tweets with a machine learning model.